ddhp/react-isomorphic-boilerplate/README.md

 ## Feature
 - isomorphic: same code runs on server and browser
-- SEO: information benefits to search engine would be render on server side
+- SEO: information benefits to search engine would be rendered on server side
 - easy to start
 - production ready